Illusive Design

 How does Altruheuristics differ from traditional UX heuristics (like Nielsen, Norman, or Gestalt)?

 Traditional heuristics focus primarily on usability, efficiency, and visual perception.
-Jakob Nielsen’s principles ensure a system is easy to learn, while Don Norman’s focus is on clear affordances and “how it works.”
-Altruheuristics shifts the focus from “Can the user do this?” to “Should the user do this for their long-term health?”
-By integrating biology and Cognitive Behavioral Therapy, this framework exposes ethical hazards like dopamine overstimulation and cortisol spikes that standard usability audits are not equipped to detect.
+Jakob Nielsen’s principles ensure a system is easy to learn, while Don Norman emphasizes clear affordances and predictable behavior.
+Altruheuristics shifts the focus from “Can the user do this?” to “What are the long-term cognitive, emotional, and physiological effects of this interaction?”
+By integrating biology, cognitive science, and behavioral economics, this framework identifies systemic risks—such as patterns that increase dopamine-driven engagement or stress-related arousal—that standard usability audits are not designed to capture.

 What is “Biological Debt” and why should businesses care about it?

-Biological Debt is the physiological toll a user pays, such as depleted dopamine or elevated cortisol, after interacting with high-friction or addictive interfaces.
-While these patterns might drive short-term metrics like “time spent in app,” they inevitably lead to user burnout, brand resentment, and churn.
-By auditing for biological debt, businesses shift from “extractive” design to “regenerative” design, building long-term retention based on user health rather than user exploitation.
+Biological Debt refers to the cumulative cognitive, emotional, and physiological load a user experiences, such as depleted dopamine or elevated cortisol, after interacting with high-friction or habit-forming interfaces.
+While these patterns can increase short-term metrics like “time spent in app,” they also carry measurable risk of fatigue, disengagement, or reduced satisfaction over time.
+By auditing for biological debt, teams can shift from “extractive” to “regenerative” design, prioritizing long-term engagement and retention through user wellbeing rather than short-term, high-risk behavior manipulation.

 Is this framework meant to replace existing design processes?